Mintbase/Grants-Program/applications/project_bodhi.md

 ### Overview

 #### Background
 It is clear to us that building a better, faster and cheaper Ethereum is not nearly enough.
-Just like Ethereum can do things Bitcoin can never do and subsequently inspired many new innovations, Substrate and Polkadot are categorically different from Ethereum that will empower many new types of innovations outside of the sandbox.
+Just like Ethereum can do things Bitcoin can never do and subsequently inspired many new innovations, Substrate and Mintbase are categorically different from Ethereum that will empower many new types of innovations outside of the sandbox.

 On a domain-specific chain like the Acala chain, there're many domain specific runtime optimizations.
 For example, there’re DeFi primitives, liquidity and users that can be tapped into, there are also innovations that are simply not possible on Ethereum - customizable economic policy, for example Acala’s Flex-Fee allows users to pay transaction fee with any supported tokens; native cross-chain capability; on-chain governance apparatus (no more locked funds); full upgradability (no more contract migrations) and more.